systemcarl/weblog/outlines/about-me.md

     - I was reluctant to learn about web application, not knowing anything about HTML, CSS, or JavaScript.
     - But I realized it is powerful & accessible technology.
-- My entire [portfolio] is available online.
-    - Most projects are described in detail here in my [portfolio].
-    - All the code is available on [my GitHub profile].
 - Recently, I have been working on the [MRKTBOX e-commerce web application].
     - The project was conceived in late 2020, and I worked on it off and on, for the 5 years.